j-blake-s/Simulacron/data/README.md

 This current project was started near the end of my Sophmore year, having learned a lot more about Computer Science fundamentals.
 As well as gaining a lot more experience.
 One of the main reasons I undertook this project was to challenge my programming skills by adhering to the fundamentals of good software design such as:

-   * Modibility vs Extendability,
+- Modibility vs Extendability
-   * Cohesion vs Coupling,
+- Cohesion vs Coupling
-   * Abstraction,
+- Abstraction
-   * Inheritance,
+- Inheritance
-   * Etc...
+- Etc...